About

 In 2016, drawing upon his ministry experience, Selemani led small home worship services from home to home for the Swahili speakers in South Philadelphia in order to encourage each other, to heal broken hearts through the Word of God, and to bolster the faith of his fellow refugees in the saving work of Jesus Christ.

 Selemani joined Snyder Avenue Congregational Church in 2017.
-He regularly interprets for the Sunday morning Cross-Cultural Worship services.
 Starting in the fall of 2022, Selemani now leads the Swahili speaking church.
 He also works as a Wellness Liaison for the Nationalities Services Center (NSC).